-Date prepared: 17 November 2021.
-Version 7
+Date prepared: 21 February 2022.
+Version 9

-Guidance Action to mitigate the introduction and spread of COVID-19 Vaccination Essential support and services Vaccination status not required for: Contactless collection i.e. "click and collect" Essential public support groups e.g. AA meetings: DQ4, 30 person cap Essential public support services e.g. food banks: DQ4, 30 person cap These activities where vaccination status is not required must be held in separate spaces to any non-essential activity, ensuring people coming to Manna Gum for essential services aren't able to crossover and mix with people coming for non-essential activities.
-Adult Education Students must be fully vaccinated to return to onsite learning (patrons and workers for hands-on training that can't be delivered remotely are exempt) Density limit does not apply to teaching and learning spaces Non-essential visits and activities Proof of full vaccination will be required at the entrance to the premises for people 16 years and over, visiting the neighbourhood house for all non-essential visits and activities such as social groups, physical recreation classes, arts and craft classes, community events etc. COVID Check-In Marshall required Fully vaccinated indoors: DQ4, no person cap Fully vaccinated outdoors: DQ2, 500 person cap includes people with a medical exemption and children under 16 years of age.
+Guidance Action to mitigate the introduction and spread of COVID-19 Vaccination Essential support and services Vaccination status not required for: Contactless collection i.e. "click and collect" Essential public support groups e.g. AA meetings: DQ4,50 person cap Essential public support services e.g. food banks: no density quotient or person cap These activities where vaccination status is not required must be held in separate spaces to any non-essential activity, ensuring people coming to Manna Gum for essential services aren't able to crossover and mix with people coming for non-essential activities.
+Adult Education Students must be fully vaccinated to return to onsite learning (patrons and workers for hands-on training that can't be delivered remotely are exempt) Density limit does not apply to teaching and learning spaces Non-essential visits and activities Proof of full vaccination will be required at the entrance to the premises for people 18 years and over, visiting the neighbourhood house for all non-essential visits and activities such as social groups, physical recreation classes, arts and craft classes, community events etc. COVID Check-In Marshall required Fully vaccinated indoors: no density quotient or person cap Fully vaccinated outdoors: no density quotient or person cap includes people with a medical exemption and children under 16 years of age.
 Please note: from 6pm 12 November, a letter/medical certificate is no longer considered valid proof of medical exemption.
 This applies to all user groups hiring the space outside of office hours and a COVID Check-In Marshall will need to be appointed by the group to ensure everyone onsite checks in and is double vaccinated.